shreyas-chigurupati07/The-Perception-Saga/README.md

 ## Steps to run the code
 - Install Numpy, Scipy, Matplotlib, blender python, pyquaternion, djitellopy, OpenCv, Ultralytics libraries before running the code.
 - Data generation:
-  - If you want to use the dataset we generated, download it from this [link](https://drive.google.com/file/d/1vpTFZ2e7NAu6Ufwol3CPBNRqSzk6DJaQ/view?usp=sharing) (NOTE: size is nearly 4GB).
 -  Training:
     - To train the YOLOv8 model run the `window_seg_yolov8.ipynb` file in `YOLO Model` folder and before doing that add the location to your dataset appropriately.
     - You can also use the already trained weights that gave an inference time of 33ms on Orin nano.
 The weights file `last.pt` is in `YOLO Model` folder.